Tackling the climate change crisis is every government’s problem

 Similarly, at the very time they should have been powering ahead on solar, with every suitable roof and space generating clean energy, they cut subsidies and incentives.
 Now we hear they are seeking to hike the cost of installation by increasing the VAT.

-Scotland is a beacon of opportunity for tacking climate change, but there is still much more to do.
+Scotland is a beacon of opportunity for tackling climate change, but there is still much more to do.
 With full powers over these decisions, just think how much more we could achieve.